 Like other names, including the German Kirsch and the Italian cerasa, the English name cherry stems from the Latin cerasus, which was adopted from the Greek kerasos, the ancient Greek name of the cherry tree.
 Cerasus was also the ancient Roman name of the modern town Giresun, situated on the Black Sea coast of Turkey, from where cherries during the Roman Era were exported to Rome.
 The specific name avium, from the Latin avis (‘bird’), relates to the fact that various bird species love cherries.

-Danish physician and herbalist Simon Paulli (1603-1680) states that young girls apply cherry resin to a piece of cloth, moisten it in water and rub their curly hair with it, to avoid it becoming dishevelled.
+In his book Flora Danica, from 1648, Danish physician and herbalist Simon Paulli (1603-1680) states that young girls apply cherry resin to a piece of cloth, moisten it in water and rub their curly hair with it, to avoid it becoming dishevelled.

 The delicious fruits are an ingredient in countless cakes and desserts, and much utilized to make jam and wine.
 A kind of liqueur is made from an extract of berries and crushed stones.
 The wood is very durable, utilized for many items, including furniture, violins, and pipes, and formerly also for parts of windmill machinery.